-Here are a few things we do to keep our Christmas Simple:
+Here are a few things we do to keep our Christmas simple:

 - Simple Decorations – Long gone are the days of decking every hall in our home.
 A few simple decorations are all we need to remind us of this special time of year.
-A naivety scene, a poinsettia on the mantel and a very simple Charlie Brown tree decorated with pine cones, cranberries, and popcorn.
+A nativity scene, a poinsettia on the mantel and a very simple Charlie Brown tree decorated with pine cones, cranberries, and popcorn.

 - Simple Traditions – While we don’t wait until Christmas Eve to put up our tree we do look forward to a Christmas Eve lunch with our children and evening service with our church family.
 Christmas Day is spent in front of a roaring fire, enjoying the peacefulness that the holiday brings.

-- Simple Giving – Taking Back Christmas is a holiday tradition at our church.
+- Simple Giving – Taking back Christmas is a holiday tradition at our church.
 We match dollar for dollar every penny spent on Christmas to give to two designated children’s homes in our community.
 This year hubby and I will be forgoing Christmas gifts to each other to provide our matching dollars to very needy children in our area.

 - Simple Shopping – For years we have built our present buying on these three principles.
 1) Something they want.
 2) Something to read.
 3) Something they need.
 Keeping those three saying in mind we control our spending and gift giving.